Rubicen/fullproject/README.txt

-#This readme is to comilation of help for lhor612 and sbut576
+#This readme is to compilation of help for lhor612 and sbut576
 #and is a general help guide

 --------------------------------------------------------------------